cosmos/gaia/docs/validators/security.md

 It is mission critical that an attacker cannot steal a validator's key.
 If this is possible, it puts the entire stake delegated to the compromised validator at risk.
 Hardware security modules are an important strategy for mitigating this risk.

 HSM modules must support `ed25519` signatures for the hub.
-The YubiHSM2 supports `ed25519` and we expect to have an adapter library available in December 2017.
+The YubiHSM2 supports `ed25519` and [this yubikey library is available](https://github.com/iqlusioninc/yubihsm.rs).
 The YubiHSM can protect a private key but cannot ensure in a secure setting that it won't sign the same block twice.

 The Tendermint team is also working on extending our Ledger Nano S application to support validator signing.
 This app can store recent blocks and mitigate double signing attacks.